 Borrowing more money will just continue the debt cycle.
-Although personal loans interest rates are not as high as most credit cards, it will still be almost double what you are paying on a home loan.
+Although personal loans interest rates are not so high as most credit cards, it will still be almost double what you are paying on a home loan.
 So although you may think that borrowing money may provide short term financial relief, you will be paying interest on a loan that will continue to eat away at your finances.

 Creating a specific budget just for this holiday debt will help you pay it off sooner.
 It is important that you aim to pay off your credit cards over a few months to avoid paying excessive interest.
-So, create a strict budget with all available money going towards the credit card repayments.
+So, create a strict budget with all avalable money going towards the credit card repayments.

 If you have been making extra repayments on your home loan, you may find that by reducing back down to the minimum repayments for one or two months can help pay off your credit card debt quickly and relieve some financial pressure.

-Also, if you have an offset account where you have been saving extra money, you may be able to withdraw a lump sum to help pay off a chunk of debt.
-But don’t forget to adjust your budget so that you can quickly repay the money you took out and continue saving interest on your home loan.
+Also, if you have an offset account where you have been saving extra money, you may be able to withdraw a lump sum to help pay off chunk of debt.
+But don't forget to adjust your budget so that you can quickly repay the money you took out and continue saving interest on your home loan.